 Visual and Performing Arts

 The list of schools below have been selected by researching which schools offer similar programs to Montclair State University.

-- William Paterson University of New Jersey in Wayne, NJ (7 miles away)
+- William Paterson University of New Jersey in Cranford, NJ (7 miles away)

-- Rutgers University - Newark in Newark, NJ (7 miles away)
+- Rutgers University - Newark in New Brunswick, NJ (7 miles away)

-- Kean University in Union, NJ (11 miles away)
+- Kean University in Dover, NJ (11 miles away)

 - New Jersey City University in Jersey City, NJ (11 miles away)

-- CUNY City College in New York, NY (13 miles away)
+- CUNY City College in Staten Island, NY (13 miles away)